thinkful-ei-iguana/MnM_test_repo/README.md

-"Hello our names are Maggie and Mason"
+"Hello our names are Maggie and Mason and we're a pair today"